 Attracting and developing employees with the right skills and aptitudes remains a constant priority for our organization and the companies in which we invest.
-We believe that to meet our business goals we must continue to attract and retain the most talented people through progressive development and performance reward programs.
+We believe that to meet our business goals we must continue to attract and retain the most talented people through continuous learning and performance reward programs.

 The quality and depth of our management teams, advisors and employees – at both the holding company level and within our group companies – has been built over a long time.
 It has always been a key priority and an important factor behind our success in creating long-term shareholder value.

 We commit to developing a highly skilled and performance-based workforce.
 We empower our people to develop their teams in ways that reinforce our responsible management culture within a tradition of strong and disciplined leadership.
-Our objective is to create positive working relationships for our employees and to provide them with opportunities for growth in their careers, as they contribute to the success of our business and of society as a whole.
+Our objective is to create positive working relationships with our employees and to provide them with opportunities for career growth, as they contribute to the success of our business and of society as a whole.